dtl184/liberox-evals/README.md

   --out-manifest /path/to/results/failure_labels.jsonl
 ```

-This step does **not** use a VLM.

-It reads the exact goal-predicate information recorded during evaluation and determines where each failed episode stopped making progress.
+This step does not use a VLM, it reads the goal-predicate information recorded during evaluation and determines where each failed episode stopped making progress.

 For example, it may produce: